SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: Related Work

-In contrast, we propose an implicit neural representation that is \emph{explicitly} designed to model $C^0$ sharp features at prescribed (or learned) locations while remaining smooth elsewhere.
+In contrast, we propose an implicit neural representation \emph{explicitly} designed to model $C^0$ sharp features at prescribed (or learned) locations while remaining smooth elsewhere.
 Table~\ref{tab:cadcomparison} summarizes representative CAD modeling and reconstruction approaches.